Your cybersecurity checklist to help strengthen defenses this year

 • Assess your website and social media to determine whether they share too much information.
 Bad actors can use this public information to gain knowledge about a company and wield it through a social engineering attack to con employees into giving away access to secure data.

-• Implement a year-round cybersecurity training program for employees.
-Your organization’s security program should include awareness, training, and outreach efforts.
+• Implement a year-round cybersecurity education program for employees Your organization’s security program should include awareness, training, and outreach efforts.
 Every member of your company should know their role in cybersecurity, regardless of their job role.

-• Plan regular communications to inform employees about common threats, such as phishing scams, and best practices for protecting against them.
+• Regularly provide communications to inform employees about common threats and best practices for protecting against them.
 Examples include how to identify and report a suspicious email or when to verify an email sender’s identity via phone or other communication methods.

-• Remind employees about general cybersecurity hygiene.
+• Educate employees about cybersecurity best practices.
 Employee education is one of the simplest ways to build a culture that prioritizes cybersecurity.
 Here are a few basic reminders to help keep employees vigilant:

 • Use strong passwords unique to each account.
 A password manager can help with this.